-Minimum requirements for consideration are as follow:
+Minimum requirements for consideration are as follows:

-- 1. Application to the College; - 2.
-Application to the transcription program; - 3.
-Transcript of all previous college work; - 4.
-Demonstration of typing ability of at least thirty-five (35) correct words per minute based on a five (5) minute timed typing skills test (test to be administered by program faculty); - 5.
-"C" or better in each prerequisite course; and - 6.
-A personal interview with the committee may be required.
+- 1. Application to the College. - 2.
+Application to the transcription program. - 3.
+Transcript of all previous college work. - 4.
+Demonstration of typing ability based on a five (5) minute timed typing skills test to be administered by program faculty. - 5.
+"C" or better in each prerequisite course. - 6.
+Personal interview with a committee may be required.